canairo/THE-SHRINE/ict1011/ict1011_notes/Jacob - INF1011 Notes.md

 # Computer Organisation

+## Modular Programming

+complex software decompose into less complex modules
+modules designed and tested independantly
+modules can be reused in other projs
+reduce overall program size (modules may be required in different places)

+Chars of good module:
+loose coupling: data within module is entierly independant (or as independant as possible)
+strong modularity: perform single logically coherent task

+modules in asm are subroutines
+like functions
+same subroutine can be called from various parts of prog
+on completion, return control to the place where subroutine called
+call and ret instructions is how it is implemented

+return location?
+return address is saved to stack before jumping to subroutine push inst: decrement -> write data
+pop inst: write to dst -> increment (does not erase data al last loc)
+stack aslo used for exception handling, temp storage for local variables / subroutine parameters.
+stack grows towards lower memory addr, start at high RAM area with even addr
+return addr is PC of next inst after subroutine called

+stack should exist in RAM.
+Ensure SP/R1 is initialised to valid RAM location or risk unexpected behaviour

+call inst:
+- size: 2 byte for inst, 2 byte for dst addr
+- return addr size: 2 byte
+- Stack grows with each call towards lower addr
+- Many nested subroutine calls risk stack overflow

+ret inst:
+- size: 2 byte
+- pops value at R1 addr into dst, then increment without erasing
+- NOTE any push to stack in subroutine must be managed and popped before ret inst called in order to return correctly.

+passing in params:
+- setup before call and cleand up after ret
+- 3 ways: registers, memory block, stack
+  - register:
+    - pros: since is register, fast effecient
+    - cons: less registers available to use for logic, small num of registers
+  - memory block / passing by reference
+    - treat portion of memory variable, useful for many params
+    - write value to block of mem at predefined mem addr
+    - pass mem addr of start of block to subroutine via register
+  - stack
+    - push param to stack before call then retrieve inside routine
+    - no registers, supports recusrsive programming
+    - can have many params as long as no stack overflow
+    - params in stack MUST be removed immediatly after ret, if not may have unexpected behaviour/stack overflow

+local vars/params
+- create on entry, released on exit
+- stack is ideal for these
+- temp mem space called stack frame
+- stack frame created by adding frame size N to SP
+- positive displacements from SP used to access variables, SP is the reference

 ## Input / Output Techniques (Chpt 7)

 ## Primary Memory Subsystems (Chpt 8)

 ## Secondary Memory Subsystems (Chpt 9)

+## Memory Management